-Here is a list of literature for sale at the Memphis Central Office.
+Here is a list of literature for sale at the Memphis Intergroup Office.

 Alcoholics Anonymous (the Big Book) — hard & soft cover and pocket-size

 12 Steps and 12 Traditions — hard & soft cover and pocket-size

 As Bill Sees It — soft cover/hard cover

 Dr. Bob & the Good Oldtimers

 A.A. — 44 Questions

 Is A.A.
 For You?